 As a design criteria, bearing metal temperatures shall not exceed 100°C (212°F) at specified operating conditions with a maximum inlet oil temperature of 50°C (120°F).
 Vendors shall provide bearing temperature alarm and shutdown limits on the datasheets.

 However, clause No. 184.108.40.206.1 of the said document also says,

 In the event that the above design criteria cannot be met, purchaser and vendor shall mutually agree on acceptable bearing metal temperatures.

-In reality, the Author has seen cases, where this deviation was taken up to ~135 deg.C depending on the manufacturer and believes that this is due to a variation of operating conditions between string test conditions and actual conditions.
+In reality, the Author has seen cases, where this deviation was taken up to ~135 deg.C depending on the manufacturer and believes that this is due to a variety of operating conditions between string test conditions and actual conditions.

 Nevertheless, compressor operating temperatures must never exceed the stipulated or mutually agreed values in order to protect the compressor’s internals.

-Compressor Control Systems
+Compressor Surge Control Systems

 In today’s world, no piece of machinery can be said to be protected by modern methods without implementing a control system.
-A surge can occur in a matter of seconds or sometimes even milliseconds giving almost no time for operators to intervene.
-Hence a control system becomes a part and parcel of the compressor package.
+A compressor surge can occur in a matter of seconds or sometimes even milliseconds giving almost no time for operators to intervene.
+Hence a control system becomes a part and parcel of the centrifugal compressor package.

-The Advent of Programmable Logic Controller (PLC)
+The Advent of a Programmable Logic Controller (PLC) for compressor surge control

 With the limitations of using black box technology being recognized, industry honchos realized the necessity of standardizing and generalizing control systems and their respective programming languages.
 These standardization efforts led to documenting the IEC 61131 (International Electrotechnical Commission Standard for Programmable Controllers) in 1993 and subsequently revised in 2003.